-The Brooklyn Bridge, built between 1869 and 1883, connects Manhattan with New York’s most populous borough, Brooklyn.
+Brooklyn Bridge, built between 1869 and 1883, connects Manhattan with New York’s most populous borough, Brooklyn.
+So first We Take Brooklyn Bridge.

 Brooklyn Bridge belongs to New York City’s most impressive tourist attractions.
 However, if you would like to experience a more authentic and less touristic experience, just take a walk across the Williamsburg Bridge.
 Whereas the Brooklyn Bridge was made of stone, had the Williamsburg Bridge steel towers to support the bridge’s suspension cables.